-Subject: Re: [PATCH 1/2] rcfs core patch Posted by dev on Tue, 13 Mar 2007 08:28:06 GMT

-View Forum Message <> Reply to Message
+Subject: Re: [PATCH 1/2] rcfs core patch Posted by Herbert Poetzl on Tue, 13 Mar 2007 13:55:05 GMT View Forum Message <> Reply to Message On Tue, Mar 13, 2007 et 11:28:06 AM + 0200.
+Kirill Koretaev wrete:

-''' >>>well, Linux-VServer is "working", "secure", "flexible" >>>and non-intrusive ... it is quite natural that less >>>won't work for me ... and regarding patches, there >>>will be a 2.2 release soon, with all the patches ... > >>ok. please check your dcache and slab accounting then >>(analyzed according to patch-2.6.20.1-vs2.3.0.11.diff): > > development branch, good choice for new features and code which is currently tested ... you know better than I that stable branch doesn't differ much. especially in security (because it lacks these controls at all).
-BTW, killing arbitrary task in case of RSS limit hit doesn't look acceptable resource management approach, does it? >>Both are full of races and problems.
-Some of them: >>1.
+''' On Tue, Mar 13, 2007 at 11:28:06AM +0300, Kirill Korotaev wrote: >>>well, Linux-VServer is "working", "secure", "flexible" >>>and non-intrusive ... it is quite natural that less >>>>won't work for me ... and regarding patches, there >>>will be a 2.2 release soon, with all the patches ... first, fix your mail client to get the quoting right, it is quite unreadable the way it is (not the first time I tell you that) >>ok. please check your dcache and slab accounting then >>>(analyzed according to patch-2.6.20.1-vs2.3.0.11.diff): > > development branch, good choice for new features > and code which is currently tested ... you know better than I that stable branch doesn't differ much, especially in security (because it lacks these controls at all).
+BTW, killing arbitrary task in case of RSS limit hit doesn't look acceptable resource management approach, does it? > >>Both are full of races and problems.
+Some of them: >>>1.
 Slabs allocated from interrupt context are charged to current context.
-So charged values contain arbitrary mess, since during interrupts context can be arbitrary. > > >>2.
+So charged values contain arbitrary mess, since during interrupts context can be arbitrary. > > >>>2.
 Due to (1) I guess you do not make any limiting of slabs.
 So there are number of ways how to consume a lot of kernel memory from inside container and OOM killer will kill arbitrary tasks in case of memory-shortage after that.
-Don't think it is secure... real DoS. > > >>3.
-Deache accounting simply doesn't work, since charges/uncharges are done on current context (sic!!!), which is arbitrary, i.e. lookup can be done in VE context. while dcache shrink can be done from another context.
-So the whole problem with dcache DoS is not solved at all, it is just hard to trigger. > >>4.
-Dcache accounting is racy, since your checks look like: if (atomic read(de->d count)) charge(); >> '''
+Don't think it is secure... real DoS. > > >>>3.
+Deache accounting simply doesn't work, since charges/uncharges are done on current context (sic!!!), which is arbitrary. i.e. lookup can be done in VE context, while dcache shrink can be done from another context.
+So the whole problem with dcache DoS is not solved at all, it is just hard to trigger. > '''

-''' which obviously races with other dput()'s/lookups. > > >>5.
-Deache accounting can be hit if someone does 'find / inside container.
-After that it is impossible to open something new, since all the dentries for directories in dcache will have d_count > 0 (due it's children).
-It is a BUG. >>6.
-Counters can be non-zero on container stop due to all of the above. > looks like for the the first time you are actually looking at the code, or at least providing feedback and/or suggestions for improvements (well, not many of them, but hey, nobody is perfect :) It's a pity, but it took me only 5 minutes of looking into the code, so "not perfect" is a wrong word here, sorry. >>There are more and more points which arise when such a >>non-intrusive accounting is concerned. > > never claimed that Linux-VServer code is perfect, (the Linux accounting isn't perfect either in many ways) and Linux-VServer is constantly improving (see my other email) ... but IIRC, we are not discussing Linux-VServer code at all, we are talking about a superior solution, which combines the best of both worlds ...
+''' > >>>4.
+Dcache accounting is racy, since your checks look like: if (atomic_read(de->d_count)) charge(): which obviously races with other dput()'s/lookups. > > >>>5.
+Dcache accounting can be hit if someone does 'find /' inside container.
+After that it is impossible to open something new, since all the dentries for directories in dcache will have d count > 0 (due it's children).
+It is a BUG. > >>>6.
+Counters can be non-zero on container stop due to all of the above. > > > looks like for the the first time you are actually > looking at the code, or at least providing feedback > and/or suggestions for improvements (well, not many > of them, but hey, nobody is perfect :) It's a pity, but it took me only 5 minutes of looking into the code, so "not perfect" is a wrong word here, sorry. see how readable and easily understandable the code is? it takes me several hours to read OpenVZ code, and that's not just me:) >>>There are more and more points which arise when such a >>>non-intrusive accounting is concerned. > > never claimed that Linux-VServer code is perfect, (the Linux accounting isn't perfect either in many > ways) and Linux-VServer is constantly improving (see my other email) ... but IIRC, we are not > discussing Linux-VServer code at all, we are talking > about a superior solution, which combines the best > of both worlds ...
 Forget about Vserver and OpenVZ.
 It is not a war.
-We are looking for something working, new and robust.
-I'm just trying you to show that non-intrusive and pretty small accounting/limiting code like in Vserver simply doesn't work.
-The problem of resource controls is much more complicated.
-So non-intrusiveness is a very weird argument from you (and the only). >>I'm really suprised, that you don't see them >>or try to behave as you don't see them :/ > > all I'm saying is that there is no point in achieving perfect accounting and limits (and everything else) when all you get is Xen performance and resource usage then please elaborate on what you mean by '''
+We are looking for something working, new and robust. '''